Shark Navigator Deluxe Review

 Ease of Use

 This model doesn't do anything to adjust the height for different floor types, but it does have an option to turn the rotating brush off, usually for hard floors.
 The Navigator did an excellent job in our edging test, with only a small amount of rice pushed into the corner.
-It had a little trouble collecting this, but eventually whittled it down after subsequent passes.
+It had a little trouble collecting this but eventually whittled it down after subsequent passes.

 This vacuum did about average at cleaning under furniture, hampered by its lack of a lift-away feature.
 The Navigator reached about 5.5"-6" under our simulated sofa — about half the distance of the top models in this test.
 In terms of maximum reach, the Navigator was relatively subpar, having one of the shortest reaches of our whole pack of vacuums.
 This model only could reach about 27' from the outlet, comparing somewhat poorly with the rest of the group.

-This model does very well at cleaning a flight of stairs, having one of the longest reaches.
-The cleaning hose attachment can reach 12 stairs before the vacuum needs to be moved, though it did tend to fall over when using the hose at its maximum reach.
+This model does well at cleaning stairs, having a decently long reach.
+The cleaning hose attachment can reach 12 stairs before the vacuum needs to be moved, though it does tend to fall over when using the hose at its maximum reach.
 At 15.9 lbs, the Navigator is also of average weight compared to our other tested models.
 At this weight, it is still decently maneuverable and the swivel head makes it exceptionally easy to turn.

 Hard Surface Cleaning

 This model did an excellent job at collecting the rice in our test, getting all of it in a single pass.
 We used the hard floor option, meaning the rotating brush head was disabled.
 Moving on to the flour, the Navigator was a bit of a disappointment.
-This model collected plenty of flour — on its wheels, rather than in its collection bin, similar to the Kenmore.
+This model collected plenty of flour — on its wheels, rather than in its collection bin.

 For all those pet owners out there, we compared the prowess of each vacuum at collecting pet hair for our final metric, which accounted for the remaining 10% of the total score for each model.
 Here, finally, the Navigator did an exceptional job, picking up 96% of the hair that we laid out.
 This hair was spread evenly and pressed in a section of low-pile carpet, with each vacuum getting about four passes over each section to clean it.

 — David Wise and Austin Palmer